Michael Collins (Irish leader): Anglo-Irish Treaty

 The settlement overturned the Act of Union by recognising the native Irish legislature's independence.
-Under a bicameral parliament, executive authority would remain vested in the king, represented in Ireland by a Governor General, but exercised by an Irish government elected by Dáil Éireann as a "lower house".
+Under a bicameral parliament, the executive authority would remain vested in the king, represented in Ireland by a Governor General, but exercised by an Irish government elected by Dáil Éireann as a "lower house".
 British forces would depart the Free State forthwith and be replaced by an Irish army.
 Along with an independent judiciary, the Treaty granted the new Free State greater independence than any Irish state, and went well beyond the Home Rule which had been sought by Charles Stewart Parnell or by his Irish Parliamentary Party successors John Redmond and John Dillon.

 The Treaty acknowledged the partition of Ireland.
 Before Treaty negotiations had concluded, executive powers had already been passed to the government of Northern Ireland created under the Government of Ireland Act in 1920.
 Northern Ireland, which had a majority unionist population, could opt out of the Free State, a year after the signing of the Treaty.
 An Irish Boundary Commission was to be established to draw a border, "in accordance with the wishes of the inhabitants' and 'economic and geographic conditions".
 Collins anticipated a redrawing of the border would result in much of the south and west of Northern Ireland becoming part of the Free State, making Northern Ireland economically non-viable, and facilitating the reunification of the 32 counties in the near future.

 Collins argued that he had signed the Treaty as the alternative was a war that the Irish people did not want.
 "I say that rejection of the Treaty is a declaration of war until you have beaten the British Empire, apart from any alternative document.
 Rejection of the Treaty means your national policy is war….
 The Treaty was signed by me, not because they held up the alternative of immediate war.
 I signed it because I would not be one of those to commit the Irish people to war without the Irish people committing themselves to war."
 While the Treaty fell short of the republic for which he had fought, Collins concluded that the Treaty offered Ireland "not the freedom that all nations desire and develop to, but the freedom to achieve it."

 Nonetheless, he knew that elements of the Treaty would cause controversy in Ireland.
 Upon signing the treaty, F. E. Smith remarked "I may have signed my political death warrant tonight".
 Collins replied "I may have signed my actual death warrant".